CediGasser/ant-simulation/README.md

 # Ant Simulations!
-This Project is currently being developed.
-It should evolve to be a website, with an interactive ant simulation.
-In addition there will be a documentation about ants and their adaptability, about the technical implementation and about the observations made on the simulation.
+This is a school project, displaying ants and their gathering of food.

 ## Developing